-As of the writing of this competitive breakdown, Google TV is home to more than 6,500 streaming applications, featuring support for most major players like Netflix, Hulu, Amazon Video, and more.
+Currently, Google TV is home to more than 8,000 streaming applications, featuring support for most major players like Netflix, Hulu, Amazon Prime Video, and more.
 You can add apps to your Google TV platform at any time by navigating to the Apps tab and selecting/downloading one (or several) of your choosing.

-While 6,500 is nothing to shake a stick at, Roku TV users can choose from more than 20,000 apps.
-While about 4,500 of these are official Roku channels, there are pages upon pages of third-party apps available for download.
+While 8,000-plus is nothing to shake a stick at, Roku TV users can choose from close to 40,000 apps.
+While many of these are official Roku channels, there are pages upon pages of third-party apps available for download, too.
 If you’re a fan of a particular film genre (Westerns, film noir, foreign horror), we guarantee that there’s an app tailor-made for you and your niche in the Roku Channel Store.

 In terms of breadth, Roku TV encompasses a wider gamut of both first- and third-party apps, comprising a library of channels that numbers in the thousands.
 Well done, Roku TV.
 You’ve earned yourself a point here.

-Currently, Google TV supports both Dolby Vision and Atmos, along with UHD viewing at up to 60Hz.
-That said, not every app in the Google TV lineup is compatible with today’s premium codecs.
-If an app that you love isn’t automatically triggering Atmos, there’s a good chance that a future Google TV firmware update may allow that app to properly handshake with Google TV, allowing for Atmos sound and Vision viewing.
+Currently, Google TV supports Dolby Digital, Dolby Digital Plus, Dolby Vision, and Dolby Atmos, along with 4K viewing at up to 60Hz.
+Do keep in mind that if you’re using a Google TV-powered streaming device, only the Chromecast with Google TV 4K will give you Dolby Vision and 4K/60Hz support.
+Also, not every app in the Google TV lineup is compatible with today’s premium picture and sound codecs.
+If an app that you love isn’t automatically triggering Atmos, there’s a good chance that a future Google TV firmware update may allow said app to properly handshake with Google TV, allowing for Atmos sound and Vision viewing.

 You can adjust picture/sound settings for your Google TV product by navigating to the Settings tab and selecting Display & Sound.

-So, what about Roku TV?
-The short answer — at least when it comes to UHD, Dolby Vision, and Atmos — is yes.
-You’ll be able to take advantage of both premium picture and sound codecs with several Roku TV televisions (mainly TCL), as well as the now-hard-to-find Roku Ultra.
+So what about Roku TV?
+The short answer, at least when it comes to 4K, Dolby Vision, and Dolby Atmos, is yes.
+You’ll be able to take advantage of both premium picture and sound codecs with several Roku TV televisions (mainly TCL), as well as the Roku Ultra.
 What codec versions your TV or device will support will depend upon the model year and running firmware.

 For Roku TV products, you can adjust picture/sound settings by navigating to Settings, then selecting Display type (for picture) or Audio.

-We’re giving this one to Google TV.
+We’re giving this one to Google TV though.
 While Roku TV products offer decent support for today’s leading picture and sound codecs, overall support for premium visuals and audio is a bit more across the board with Google TV.

 And so now the battle is concluded … at least for now.
 Congratulations, Google TV.
 You’ve won us over.
 Do continue impressing.